The Placebo Effect: Definition, Psychology, and Real-World Examples

 “Allah the Most High said, ‘I am as My servant thinks (expects) I am.
 I am with him when he mentions Me.”

 What you expect and believe to happen is what happens.
-That’s how science and religions are bound together.
+That’s how medical and spiritual sciences are bound together.

 In studies on chronic pain, depression, and anxiety, patients who believed they were getting treatment often showed measurable improvement — even when the treatment was fake.